tomsWebConsulting/twcsl/v7.1/Header Navigation Link Text Replace With Image/README.md

 * Add code from file
-  **[header navigation link text replace with image.html](header%20navigation%20link%20text%20replace%20with%20image.html#L1)** to Settings > Developer Tools > Code Injection > FOOTER.
+  **[header navigation link text replace with image.html](header%20navigation%20link%20text%20replace%20with%20image.html#L1)** to Website > Website Tools > Code Injection > FOOTER.
 Read the code for any instructions within.

 ## Make a Donation